 Proper structure for window and door openings

-The header transfers the weight of the structure above the opening to the jack studs which are reinforced by the king studs.
+A typical wall consists of a vertical studs between the top and bottom plates.
+Where the window interrupts the studs, the header transfers the weight of the structure above the opening to the jack studs.
+The jack studs (also known as trimmers) are attached to the full-height king studs.
 The size of the header depends on the size of the span and the weight it supports.

 The Proper Fix

-A 2×6 bottom plate was installed, supported both by the studs and the floor of the landing.
-Next, the 2×6 top plate was added to the existing top plate.
-Then the new studs were installed.
-The header over the window, comprising of 2 2×8’s with OSB sandwiched in between as a spacer, came next, followed by the sill and remaining studs.
+He installed a 2×6 bottom plate attaching it to the floor of the landing and the tops of the studs he had cut.
+Next, he attached a 2×6 top plate existing 2×4 top plate and installed the new studs.
+The header over the window, comprising of 2 – 2×8’s with OSB sandwiched in between as a spacer, came next, followed by the sill and remaining studs.
 What was once a mish-mash of sloppy or questionable workmanship (including my own) is now a strong and sturdy structure.
-As an added bonus, we took the opportunity to move the window over so that it is now centered in the landing area.
+As an added bonus, we took the opportunity to move the window and center it in the landing area.

 The Back Dormer: Repairing water damage and fixing framing problems